TTeemu/GAC_Project/README.md

 2. only mean and standard deviation measures variables were chosen
 3. variable names cleaned
 4. activity labels changed from numbers to labels
+5. mean values were calculated for each subject and for each activity type
-5. new dataset was saved in comb_data.txt
+6. new dataset was saved in comb_data.txt